dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 If you see notGCed leaks, where the retaining path starts with a global or static variable, this means that some objects were disposed, but references to them were never released.

-In this example, as `disposedD` is not needed any more, it should stop being referenced, together with disposal.
+In this example, as `disposedD` is not needed anymore, it should stop being referenced when disposed.
 If `A` and `B` are still needed, `B` should assign null to the variable that references `disposedD`.
 Otherwise, the reference to the first non-needed object on the path (`staticX`, `A` or `B`) should be released.